Where to Buy Pork Belly

 Decide how much you are willing to spend.
 Per pound, making bacon at home tends to be cheaper than store-bought.

-However, some places may require you to buy the full pork belly, which can range from 10 – 12 lbs.
+However, some places may require you to buy the full pork belly, ranging from 10 – 12 lbs.
 Do you have enough freezer space for that?

 Where to buy pork belly